 Acknowledgements.
-This work was supported by the Federal Ministry for Education and Research under grants 01 LG 1902A (project TIMA-2) in the frame of the Role of the Middle Atmosphere in Climate (ROMIC-II) program.
+This work was supported by the Federal Ministry for Education and Research (Germany) under grant no. 01 LG 1902A (project TIMA-2) in the framework of the Role of the Middle Atmosphere in Climate (ROMIC-II) programme.
 The authors are indebted to the staff of Andøya Space for their permanent support.
-Radar operation at Davis was supported through Australian Antarctic Science projects 2325, 4025, 4445 and 4637.
-The authors thank David Holdsworth, Ray Morris and the wintering electronics engineers for their contributions to the Davis radar operation and optimisation.
+Strategic science approval through Australian Antarctic Science projects 2325, 4025, 4445, and 4637 provides scientific support and logistical support for radar operation at Davis.
+The authors thank David Holdsworth, Ray Morris, and the wintering electronics engineers for their contributions to the Davis radar operation and optimisation.